CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 ## Motivation and Overview

-Common Weakness Enumeration (CWE) is “a community-developed list of common software and hardware weakness types that have security ramifications” \[1\].
+Common Weakness Enumeration (CWE) is "a community-developed list of common software and hardware weakness types that have security ramifications" \[1\].
 Common Vulnerability Enumeration (CVE) is a list of publicly known vulnerabilities.
 Each CVE is an instance of a CWE.
-For example, [CVE-2021-43618](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-43618) is “GNU Multiple Precision Arithmetic Library (GMP) through 6.2.1 has an `mpz/inp\_raw.c` integer overflow and resultant buffer overflow via crafted input, leading to a segmentation fault on 32-bit platforms.”
+For example, [CVE-2021-43618](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-43618) is "GNU Multiple Precision Arithmetic Library (GMP) through 6.2.1 has an `mpz/inp_raw.c` integer overflow and resultant buffer overflow via crafted input, leading to a segmentation fault on 32-bit platforms."
-This CVE is an instance of [CWE-787](https://cwe.mitre.org/data/definitions/787.html), whose description reads “The software writes data past the end, or before the beginning, of the intended buffer.”
+This CVE is an instance of [CWE-787](https://cwe.mitre.org/data/definitions/787.html), whose description reads "The software writes data past the end, or before the beginning, of the intended buffer."

 Whenever an organization (such as Intel) issues a CVE for a new transient execution attack, its description is expected to borrow